Sudoku91Sudoku91

 Is there always only one solution to a Sudoku puzzle?

+Yes.
 A properly constructed Sudoku puzzle has exactly one unique solution.
-All puzzles on Sudoku91 are validated to ensure they have a single solution that can be reached through logic alone.
+In 2012, mathematicians Gary McGuire, Bastian Tugemann, and Gilles Civario proved that 17 is the minimum number of givens needed for a unique solution.
+All puzzles on Sudoku91 are validated to ensure a single solution reachable through logic alone.